 Option 3:

 1.2.4 the provisions in this Resolution, including Annex 1, set the conditions for the purpose of protecting terrestrial services from unacceptable interference from non-GSO ESIMs in neighbouring countries in accordance with the provisions included in resolves 1.2.2 and 1.2.3 above in the frequency band 27.5-29.1 GHz and in the frequency band 29.5-30.0 GHz with respect to administrations mentioned in No. 5.542; however, the requirement not to cause unacceptable interference to, or claim protection from, terrestrial services to which the frequency bands are allocated and operating in accordance with the Radio Regulations remains valid (see resolves 6);

+There is a need to further analyze the text of the above-mentioned options at WRC-23.

 NOTE: START of a section that was not discussed in detail at CPM23-2

-1 (Applies if the relevant methodology is included in Annex 2)
+below 1 (Applies if the relevant methodology is included in Annex 2)

-1.2.5 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.3 above and with the methodology in Annex 2, the characteristics of aeronautical non-GSO ESIMs with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Part 2 of Annex 1 and publish the results of such examination in the BR IFIC;
+1.2.5 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.2 and 1.2.3 above and with the methodology in Annex 2, the characteristics of aeronautical non-GSO ESIMs with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Part 2 of Annex 1 to this Resolution and publish the results of such examination in the BR IFIC;

-2 (Applies if the relevant methodology is not included in Annex 2 by the end of WRC-23)
+1.2.5.1 however, the compliance with the technical conditions in Annex 1, does not release the notifying administration of the A-ESIM and M-ESIM with respect to discharging its responsibility that such earth station shall not cause unacceptable interference and any interrelated receiving part shall not claim protection from the terrestrial stations;

-1.2.5 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.3 above, the characteristics of aeronautical non-GSO ESIMs with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Part 2 of Annex 1, and publish the results of such examination in the BR IFIC;
+1.2.6 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.2 and 1.2.3 above, the characteristics of aeronautical non-GSO ESIMs with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Part 2 of Annex 1, and publish the results of such examination in the BR IFIC;

-1.2.6 if the BR is unable to examine, in accordance with resolves 1.2.4 above, non-GSO aeronautical ESIMs with respect to conformity with the pfd limits specified in Part 2 of Annex 1, the Bureau shall request the notifying administration to send to BR a commitment to ensure that the aeronautical non-GSO ESIMs comply with those limits;1.2.7 the BR shall formulate a qualified favourable finding under No. 11.31 with respect to the pfd limits contained in Part 2 of Annex 1, otherwise the BR shall formulate an unfavourable finding;

-1.2.8 after the successful application of resolves 1.2.4, once the methodology to examine the characteristics of aeronautical non-GSO ESIMs with respect to conformity with the pfd limits on the Earth’s surface specified in Part 2 of Annex 1 is available, resolves 1.2.5 shall be applied by the Bureau;

-1.2.8 after the successful application of resolves 1.2.4, once the methodology to examine the characteristics of aeronautical non-GSO ESIMs with respect to conformity with the pfd limits on the Earth’s surface specified in Part 2 of Annex 1 is available, resolves 1.2.5 shall be applied by the Bureau;
+1.2.7 should the results of examination of the Bureau with respect to this resolution, including resolves 1.2.5 above, be satisfactory, the assignments in question would be published in appropriate Bureau’s Special Section and recorded in the MIFR with favourable finding, otherwise the assignments in question shall be returned to the notifying administration with the reasons thereto;

 NOTE: END of a section that was not discussed in detail at CPM23-2

 1.3 that, in the case unacceptable interference caused by A-ESIM and/or M-ESIM is reported:

-Option 1:

 1.3.1 only the notifying administration of the non-GSO FSS system with which ESIMs communicate is responsible for resolving the case of unacceptable interference;